`s

 | ------ | -------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 | 1 | **Layout** | The base structure of the page.
-Defines global elements like header, footer, and meta. |
+Defines global elements and includes regions using `@visualRegion()`. |

 | 2 | **Template** | Define what to render and where.
 Each page of the storefront has its own associated template.
-Templates can be Blade (with dynamic logic) or JSON/YAML (as wrappers for sections).
+Templates can be Blade (with dynamic logic), JSON/YAML, or PHP.
 Only one template is rendered per page. |

-| 5 | **Template section** | Modular, reusable content blocks used inside templates. |
+| 5 | **Template section** | Modular, reusable containers that compose blocks into layouts.
+Used inside templates. |

 > **Note:**